-Serving the Bergen County and Tri-State Area – New Jersey & New York.
+Serving the Bergen County and Tri-State Area – New Jersey & New York area.

 Skin comes in many shades and depending on your skin color, there can be different issues that affect your skin.
 When we say “skin of color” we are usually referring to darker skin, various shades of brown, often ethnically African, Hispanic, Asian or mixed race.